Days

 Concordia University Chicago’s robust online MBA with a Project Management Specialization program equips students with project management skills in preparation to take the PMP professional certification exam.

-If you’re interested in pursuing a career in project management, then visit Concordia University Chicago’s MBA in Project Management overview page.
+If you’re interested in pursuing a career in project management, then visit Concordia University Chicago’s Project Management MBA overview page.

 Request Info!